 In my previous post I introduced the analogy of a jungle vs a zoo to help us make sense of the complex contexts we face and the often ordered organisational structures and processes we tend to create.
 In this post I want to explore this analogy further and look specifically at how change and resilience from the … Continue reading Jungle vs Zoo – Reflections on change and resilience

-A few days ago I posted a tweet that garnered a bigger response than I thought it would.
-It read: “It’s hard to survive in the jungle if you were trained in a zoo” I love using metaphors to try to explain the concepts I work with, especially the difference between complex (jungle) and complicated or obvious (zoo) contexts.
+I recently posted a tweet that created an unexpected enthusiastic response.
+It read: “It’s hard to survive in the jungle if you were trained in a zoo” I love using metaphors and analogies to explain the concepts I work with, like the difference between complex (jungle) and complicated or obvious (zoo) contexts.
 This is one … Continue reading It’s hard to survive in the jungle if all you know is the zoo

 Cognitive Edge have finally lauched CultureScan.
 For all of you who have wanted a safe to fail introduction to Sensemaker, this is the ideal opportunity.
 As this is the first Scan that is formallhy launching, you can get it at a 50% reduced cost until the end of June.
 Don’t miss out on this opportunity. … Continue reading Cognitive Edge launches CultureSCAN!